Ria424/developers-animatesdk-docs/Library_object/Library18.md

 #### Usage

-*library.unusedItems*
+Library.unusedItems

 #### Description

-Property; an array of Library Items that are not used in the document.
+Property; `Item[]`; An array of Library Items that are not used in the document.
 This is the equivalent of the "Select Unused Items" menu item in the Library panel.

 #### Example